Why We Love It

 The majority of medical interpreters work in hospitals and medical centers.
 Although most of these workers freelance, the number of full- and part-time staff positions is steadily growing as more hospitals establish and expand interpreter services departments.

-Can I Become a Medical Interpreter?
+How To Become a Medical Interpreter

 Medical Interpreter Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Medical Interpreter salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Medical Interpreter's can make an average annual salary of $48,360, or $23 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $32,470 or $16 per hour, perhaps when just starting out or based on the state you live in.

 #408 Nationally for All Careers

 Programs and Degrees